mozilla/addons-server/docs/topics/api/reviewers.rst

     Create a draft comment for a specific version.

     :<json string comment: The comment that is being drafted as part of a review.
-    :<json string filename: The filename this comment is related to (optional).
+    :<json string filename: The full file path this comment is related to.
+This must represent the full path, including sub-folders and relative to the root.
+E.g ``lib/scripts/background.js``
     :<json int lineno: The line number this comment is related to (optional).
 Please make sure that in case of comments for git diffs, that the `lineno` used here belongs to the file in the version that belongs to `version_id` and not it's parent.
     :<json int canned_response: The id of the :ref:`canned response <reviewers-canned-response-detail>` (optional).